Moving Quotes: When Cheaper Isn’t Always Better

-The best way to ensure a great crew is look to a referral from a close friend or family member.
+The best way to ensure a great crew is to look for a referral from a close friend or family member.
 If they had a great experience with a moving company simply ask for the same moving crew that they used.

 Like anything in life, you often get what you pay for.
 Moving is no different.
-The extra cost is likely going to higher quality trucks, supplies and towards the movers themselves.
-A happy, well compensated mover is a happy mover.
-Ultimately they are more likely to do an above and beyond job.
+The extra cost is likely going to higher quality trucks, supplies, and the movers themselves.
+A happy, well-compensated mover is a happy mover.
+Ultimately they are more likely to do an above and beyond the job.

 2. Quality Trucks and Materials

 It’s often helpful to think about moving from the company’s perspective.
-It’s very likely that a moving company that charges more than some other quotes is doing so for a reason.
+A moving company that charges more than some other quotes is likely doing so for a reason.
 Generally, this is to offset the cost of quality movers and supplies.
 High-quality moving boxes from the moving company are worth it to prevent the possibility of damage to your items.

 Moving blankets are also a huge factor in making your move a seamless experience.
-Bedbugs and other pests to make their way into your home through dirty and overused moving blankets and supplies.
-We thoroughly inspect and wash blankets and moving materials on a daily basis.
+Bedbugs and other pests make their way into your home through dirty and overused moving blankets and supplies.
+We thoroughly inspect and wash blankets and moving materials daily.
 This is something FlatRate holds to a higher standard but other companies may not.

 The interior and quality of moving trucks being used by a company are important as well.
 We make sure trucks are regularly inspected to be free of pests as well as in good working order.
 This can make the difference between a smooth and a nightmare of a move.
 The worst possible scenario is a truck breaking down and you being left with the bill.
 There’s no telling how much this will add to your final cost.